Liger: History

 In 1935, four ligers from two litters were reared in the Zoological Gardens of Bloemfontein, South Africa.
 Three of them, a male and two females, were still living in 1953.
 The male weighed 340 kg and stood a foot and a half (45 cm) taller than a full grown male lion at the shoulder.

+In 1948, LIFE magazine pictured "Shasta," a liger conceived and born at the Hogle Zoo in Salt Lake City; its (future) parents had been rubbing noses through adjoining cage bars, and were permitted to cohabitate.
+The two-pound cub was "almost completely neglected by its mother, but the zoo's superintendent took it home and raised it, eventually returning it to the Zoo in a cage across from its parents' (separate) cages.

 Although ligers are more commonly found than tigons today, in At Home in the Zoo (1961), Gerald Iles wrote "For the record I must say that I have never seen a liger, a hybrid obtained by crossing a lion with a tigress.
 They seem to be even rarer than tigons."

 Appearance

 The liger has a faint tiger-like striped pattern upon a lionesque tawny background.
 In addition, it may inherit rosettes from the lion parent (lion cubs are rosetted and some adults retain faint markings).
 These markings may be black, dark brown or sandy.
 The background color may be correspondingly tawny, sandy or golden.
 In common with tigers, as an example of countershading, the underparts are pale.
 The specific pattern and color depend upon which subspecies the parents were and how the genes interact in the offspring.

 White tigers have been crossed with lions to produce "white" (actually pale golden) ligers.
 In theory, white tigers could be crossed with white lions to produce white, very pale or even stripeless ligers.
 There are no black ligers.
 Very few melanistic tigers have ever been recorded, most being due to excessive markings (pseudo-melanism or abundism) rather than true melanism; no reports of black lions have ever been substantiated.
 As blue or Maltese tigers probably no longer exist, gray or blue ligers are exceedingly improbable.
 It is not impossible for a liger to be white, but it is very rare.
 The first known white ligers were born in December 2013 at Myrtle Beach Safari in Myrtle Beach, South Carolina to a white male lion and a white female tiger.